 Sudan - Amherst is a very small town located in the state of Texas.
 With a population of 2,132 people and just one neighborhood, Sudan - Amherst is the 620th largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Sudan - Amherst is generally considered to be a blue-collar town.
-37.99% of the Sudan - Amherst workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Sudan - Amherst is a blue-collar town, with 37.99% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sudan - Amherst is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Sudan - Amherst who work in management occupations (11.97%), office and administrative support (11.49%), and teaching (8.55%).

 The citizens of Sudan - Amherst are slightly less educated than the national average of 21.84% for the average city or town: 13.44% of adults in Sudan - Amherst have a bachelor's degree or advanced degree